Not long after we moved to Tucson, my next-door neighbor told me about one of the scourges of our desert gardens: Leaf cutter ants!

 Now there is a new ant nest.
-But I’ve learned more about the ants, and I think maybe I won’t kill them because…they are farmers!
+But I’ve learned more about the ants, and I won’t kill them because…

 The ants don’t like the heat any more than the rest of us, so they hang out in their house all day long, and when temperatures cool at night, or after a good monsoon rain, they come out and get to work.
 That’s why around here you sometimes see people out at night with their flashlights looking for the lines of ants and their homes.
 Then the poison comes out and the ants and people fight.